Registration for workshops & videochats closes 2 hours before the event.

 Daily intentions, special words of kindness and empathy, that can be visualized and physicalized, form the foundation of this social/emotional framework developed by Karen Levenberg and Annabelle Baylin.
 As an extension of a daily mindfulness routine, teachers select special words (intentions) based on observations and values that they want to cultivate in the classroom, establishing a classroom culture with a shared set of moral principles: generosity, integrity, persistence, gratitude.
 Each word is defined, modeled, discussed during morning meeting, and put into action over a two-week period.
 Throughout the school year, this set of words creates the container for children to take action to make their world a kinder and fairer place.

-In this workshop, Karen and Annabelle will share video footage of their PreK classroom conversations, videos of children speaking about the intentions, and lead the group through their mindfulness practice and intention conversations.
-They will also share how they incorporate this language and values throughout the school day and reflect with participants on what intentions they might incorporate into their own classrooms.
-Lastly, they will speak about how they shared this work with families and how they supported parents to also use the language of the intentions at home.
+In this workshop, Karen will share video footage of her PreK classroom conversations, videos of children speaking about the intentions, and lead the group through their mindfulness practice and intention conversations.
+She will also share how she incorporates this language and values throughout the school day and reflect with participants on what intentions they might incorporate into their own classrooms.
+Lastly, she will speak about how she shared this work with families and how she supported parents to also use the language of the intentions at home.

 BIO: Annabelle Baylin has taught pre-K through first grade at schools in New York for 10 years and works as a literacy professor and educational consultant.
 She enjoys bringing mindfulness into the daily routines of the classroom, facilitating an emergent curriculum, supporting early literacy, and having conversations about social justice with children.
 Annabelle holds an MSEd in early childhood general and special education from Brooklyn College and a BA in mindfulness in education from New York University.